NeSymGraphs/.github/profile/README.md

 ## Contact

-Feel free to contact us for the following maintainence:
+Feel free to contact us for the following maintenance:

 :heavy_plus_sign: If you would like us to add GitHub repository containing a published method for neurosymbolic reasoning on graph structures